veigaribo/qveen/README.md

 ## Templates

-Templates are regular Go template files.
+Templates are extended Go template files.
 The `.` object will be a map containing the values in the parameter file.

-Various functions and templates are provided for convenience.
 See
 <https://github.com/veigaribo/qveen/blob/main/docs/template_lib.md>
-for more.
+for the available functions, templates and added features.

 > You can use `jq`!